challoufghassen/challoufghassen.github.io/_posts/2025-6-13-Pickle Rick.md

 ![Pickle-Rick](../Images/Pickle%20Rick/thm_pickle-rick_6.png)

-Upon login a **Command Panel** allows command execution on the server.
+Upon login, a **Command Panel** allows command execution on the server.

 ## Step 4: Finding the First Ingredient
 In the Command Panel, list files in `/var/www/html`.
 A file `Sup3rS3cretPickl3Ingred.txt` is present.
 Since `cat` is disabled, access it via the browser: